danielmschaves/ibm-data-engineering-capstone/README.md

 ## Directory Structure

 - `MySQL-OLTP/`: This directory contains the scripts and data related to Part 1 of the project.
-The task is to design and implement a MySQL database for an online bookstore.
+The task is to design and implement a MySQL database for an e-commerce company.
 This relational database is optimized for handling online transactions.

 - `MongoDB/`: This directory contains the files for Part 2 of the project.
-The task is to set up and manage a MongoDB NoSQL database for a blog website.
+The task is to set up and manage a MongoDB NoSQL database for a e-commerce company.
 The flexibility and scalability of MongoDB's document model are leveraged to manage blog posts and comments effectively.

 - `PostgreSQL-DW/`: This directory hosts the files for Part 3 of the project.
 Here, we design and implement a PostgreSQL Data Warehouse (DW) to manage the data of an e-commerce company.
 The DW is designed using a Star Schema, a popular schema for data warehouses, to enable efficient and intuitive data analysis.